19hours/sg-statutes/Acts/State Courts Act.md

 ### Distribution of business

 59\.
-The distribution of business in the subordinate courts shall be made in accordance with such directions, which may be of a general or a particular nature, as may be given, with the concurrence of the Chief Justice, by the Chief District Judge.
+The distribution of business in the State Courts shall be made in accordance with such directions, which may be of a general or a particular nature, as may be given, with the concurrence of the Chief Justice, by the Chief District Judge.

+[Act 5 of 2014 wef 07/03/2014]

-### Office of a court
+### Office of State Court

-60\.—(1) There shall be attached to each subordinate court or a number of subordinate courts an office, under whatever name, for the purpose of carrying out the work or business in such court or courts.
+60\.—(1) There shall be attached to each State Court or a number of State Courts an office, under whatever name, for the purpose of carrying out the work or business in such Court or Courts.

+[Act 5 of 2014 wef 07/03/2014]

 (2) Subject to such directions as may be given by the Chief Justice from time to time, the Chief District Judge shall be responsible for the apportionment of the work among the several officers in any such office.